Making homemade sourdough flatbread couldn't be easier.

 How do you make sourdough starter discard flatbread?

-This sourdough flatbread is super simple to make just mix, roll, and throw into a hot skillet.
+This sourdough flatbread is super simple to make just mix, roll, and throw it into a hot skillet.

 - Mix the ingredients: Whisk the flour, salt, and just enough baking powder to give the flatbread its signature bubbles together.
 Add the sourdough discard, milk, and 1 tablespoon of olive oil and stir with a wooden spoon until combined.